AkiteruSDA/MegaManX4Practice/README.md

 Refills your health, tanks, and weapon energy.

 Select+R2:
-Save your current hearts, tanks, and armor upgrades.
+Save your current hearts, tanks, armor upgrades, and current weapon.
 This allows you to go back to a previous item state when loading to checkpoint.
 A noise plays when your save was successful.